 - No fertilizers or chemicals required

-- Less vulnerable to grubs
+- Less vulnerable to insects and grubs

 - Reduce your mowing time or don't mow at all

 When is the best time to plant Eco-Lawn?

 Like most grass seed, Eco-Lawn germinates best in cool, moist conditions (approximately 65° F or 18° C).
 For most of North America, the best time to sow Eco-Lawn is in early autumn or early spring.
 In California and other warm climates, November – March is the ideal time to sow Eco-Lawn as this gives the turf time to establish before it has to face the heat of summer.
 For the best seeding time in your specific area, please refer to our Seeding Times Chart.